 As well as a house for students for the priesthood, the Scots College has been a temporary home for many other Scots, such as the Bishops during the Second Vatican Council and other meetings, the several groups of priests who have taken part in theology refresher courses and, more recently, groups of pilgrims who come during the summer vacation.
 It has been at the centre of celebrations for the creation of three Scots Cardinals, Cardinal Gray, Cardinal Winning and Cardinal O’Brien, and it was visited by many pilgrims who came from Scotland for the Canonisation of St John Ogilvie.
 It also frequently hosts groups of pilgrims from Scotland staying in the city for major events or Holy Years, such as the Jubilee of 2000, the Year of Faith in 2012-2013 and the Jubilee Year of Mercy 2015-2016.

-This year there are around twenty students currently studying in the College in Rome, of the roughly thirty-five studying for the dioceses of Scotland in total.
+This year there are around a dozen students currently studying in the College in Rome, of the roughly twenty studying for the dioceses of Scotland in total.